 Your Employer has no legal or contractual obligation to make annual contributions to or to continue the Plan.
 Your Employer reserves the right to terminate the Plan at any time by taking appropriate action as circumstances may dictate, with the approval of the Board of Directors.
-If the Plan terminates, each Participant affected by such termination will become 100% vested in his or her Account Balance.
+In the event the Plan should terminate, each Participant affected by such termination shall become 100% vested in his or her Account Balance.
 The Plan Administrator will facilitate the distribution of Account Balances upon termination in single lump sum payments to each Participant in accordance with Plan provisions until all assets have been distributed.